samohiani/Snake-Game/README.md

 <img width="1395" alt="Screenshot 2023-03-21 at 08 44 05" src="https://user-images.githubusercontent.com/103277834/226545449-197c76eb-de9d-4948-9751-858e9a853290.png">
 <img width="1397" alt="Screenshot 2023-03-21 at 08 44 12" src="https://user-images.githubusercontent.com/103277834/226545450-0586005e-f24c-4723-88c6-75ffe6749386.png">

-### Links

-- See what the calculator looks like and use it [here](https://onanuviie.github.io/Js-calculator-with-color-theme/)

 ## My process